 Look out for: grey bark, light green pinnate leaves, usually comprising three–six opposite pairs plus a terminal leaf at the end.
 Clusters of purple flowers around the shoot tips in spring (male and female flowers tend to form on different trees).
 Oblong, winged seeds fall in autumn.
 In winter look out for grey twigs with large, black leaf buds.
 Height: 35m

 Rowan, Sorbus aucuparia

-Like ash, rowan has pinnate leaves but is shorter in stature.
+Like ash, the rowan tree (Sorbus aucuparia) has pinnate leaves but is shorter in stature.
 It makes a fine garden tree of medium height.
 Bees visit its flowers in spring and birds such as robin, blackbird and thrushes feast on its bright red berries in autumn.